 What is Opioid Replacement Therapy?

-Opioid Replacement Therapy (ORT) is a medical treatment where a patient addicted to heroin or prescription painkillers is given a less-euphoric opioid under medical supervision.
+Opioid Replacement Therapy (ORT) is a medical treatment of opioid addiction where a patient suffering from a heroin or prescription painkiller addiction receives a less-euphoric opioid under medical supervision.
 It can also be referred to as Opioid Substitution Therapy, or OST.

 Benefits of Opioid Replacement Therapy